brgtrainings/brgtrainings.github.io/_getting_tastes/web/getting-taste-of-html-and-css.md

 ### About left column

-Let's add introduction and skills in left column.
+Let's add introduction and skills in the left column.
 Update `div` with `column1` class as:

 ```html
 <div class="column1">